iml130/mlir-emitc/README.md

 EmitC is a MLIR dialect to emit C++ code.
 The initial checked in code is forked from https://reviews.llvm.org/D76571.

+EmitC enables to convert operations from other MLIR dialects to EmitC ops and to translate those to C++.

 ## Getting Started
 ### Clone